zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

-I think we simply disagree that TDD precludes design.
-It does not.
+I think we simply disagree that TDD discourages design.
+The practice of TDD does not discourage me from design; because I value design.
+I would suggest that those who do not value design will not design, no matter what discipline they practice.

->>> I have never seaid that TDD precludes design; I said that it "discourages" it.
-Could you change your comment above to reflect this?
-You can then delete this comment.

 **JOHN:**